How to Know When Your Marketing Claims are Worn Out

-This post explores three marketing claims that are at risk of being over used, making them less effective.
+Like worn out radios that don’t work so well, certain marketing claims are ineffective.
+This post explores three marketing claims that are at risk of being over used.

 “We’re an Industry Leader.”